 The Company is included in the consolidated U.S. federal income tax return filed by the Parent Company on a calendar year basis, combined returns for state tax purposes where required and separate state income tax returns where required.
 The Company determines and records income taxes based upon the provisions of a tax sharing arrangement with the Parent Company and U.S. affiliated entities.
 Deferred tax assets and liabilities are determined based on the difference between the financial statement carrying amounts and tax bases of assets and liabilities using enacted tax rates expected to apply to taxable income in the periods in which the deferred tax asset or liability is expected to be settled or realized.
+The realization of deferred tax assets is assessed and a valuation allowance is recognized to the extent that it is more likely than not that any portion of a deferred tax asset will not be realized.
 Uncertain tax positions are recognized if they are more likely than not to be sustained upon examination, based on the technical merits of the position.
 The amount of tax benefit recognized is the largest amount of benefit that is greater than 50 percent likely of being realized upon settlement.
 The Company recognizes interest and penalties, if any, related to income tax matters as part of the provision for income taxes.